minprog/uva-prog-ink/15 Problem Sets/40 Problem Set 1/20 Wordgames.md

 The first step is to implement some code that allows us to calculate the score for a single word.
-The function `get_word_score` should accept a string of lowercase letters as input (a word) and return the integer score for that word, using the game’s scoring rules.
+The function `get_word_score` should accept a string of lowercase letters as input (a word) and return the integer score for that word, using the game's scoring rules.

 Fill in the code for `get_word_score` in `wordgames.py`.